Wickedly Fun Halloween Cupcakes

 Halloween Ghost Cupcake

-Marshmallow creme is the secret behind this ghost.
-The orange frosting on the cupcake helps make the spooky soul really pop.
+You can pick from a variety of Halloween cupcake recipes for the base of this dessert—the real magic comes from the ghostly design on top.
+Marshmallow creme is the secret behind this spooky Halloween treat.
+The orange frosting on the cupcake helps make the spooky ghoul pop.

 To make the cupcake, follow these steps: